 Registration for classes has two phases: Priority Registration and Add/Drop.

 Priority Registration usually takes place in April for the following fall semester and in November for the following spring semester.
-It is structured so that each class group of students (e.g. fourth-year evening, third-year day, etc) registers in sequence and have the opportunity to prioritize their registration in at least one course that is important to them.
+It is structured so that each class group of students (e.g. fourth-year evening, third-year day, etc) registers in sequence and have the opportunity to prioritize their registration in at least one course that is import to them.
 PIN numbers are used during Priority Registration.
-Waiting lists are not available for any courses during Priority Registration.
+Writing lists are not available for any courses during Priority Registration.

 Add/Drop begins before the start of the semester and ends on the Friday of the first week of classes.
 It is an opportunity for students to make adjustments in their course rosters.
-Add/Drop does not require students to register in groups and PIN numbers are not used.
+Add/drop does not require students to register in groups and PIN numbers are not used.
 Waiting lists for selected courses are available during Add/Drop.

 - Where can I find the Course Schedule?